 Explore our expert-made templates & start with the right one for you.

 Companies are constantly looking for ways to extract value from modern data such as clickstreams, logs, and IoT telemetry.
-This free O’Reilly report explains how to use declarative pipelines to unlock the potential of complex and streaming data, including common approaches to modern data pipelines, PipelineOps, and data management systems.
-Download the PDF.
+This free O’Reilly report explains how to use declarative pipelines to , including common approaches to modern data pipelines, PipelineOps, and data management systems.

 Well-architected data infrastructure is key to driving value from data.
 As data grows larger and more complex, many organizations are saddled with the complexity and cost of independently managing hundreds of data pipelines in order to ensure data is consistent, reliable, and analytics-ready.
 Is there a better way?